-All this is indeed highly abstract, and as Huw and I would agree, often the devil lies in the details.
-Still, I find that thinking in terms of rolling pragmatism gives me some kind of entrée into global ambitions.
-First, it explains something of pragmatism's, and neo-pragmatism's hostility to Kantianism, since for Kantianism there are modes of thought that do not get this kind of genealogical or anthropological makeover.
-They are foundational and compulsory.
-They drive the whole bus, rather than arriving, contingently, as passengers.
-It explains at least a kind of contempt for representationalism.
-In terms of rolling pragmatism, "explaining" a mode of discourse simply by citing our having cottoned on to an ontology, or the facts, or the truth-makers, would be abandoning the only kind of worthwhile philosophical explanation there could be.
+In terms of rolling pragmatism, "explaining" a mode of discourse simply by citing our having cottoned on to an ontology, or the facts, or the truthmakers, would be abandoning the only kind of worthwhile philosophical explanation there could be.
 It would be announcing that our spade had been turned, and then, amazingly, patting ourselves on the back for this fact.

-Although, I think we ought to ask why Rorty, of all people, with his desire to sink philosophy and its explanatory pretensions, should have minded about that.
+But we might want to ask why Rorty, of all people, with his desire to sink philosophy and its explanatory pretensions, should have minded about that.
 Common sense's answer to the Carnapian sounding question, from within common sense, and science's answer from within science, should surely be a model for freedom from philosophy, not a target of contempt.
 What they model is the vanity of any philosophical ambition to step outside and to do better.
 It is the rolling global pragmatist who is an addict of new, philosophical, explanatory perspectives!
-The representationalist, on this account, is the true minimalist, modestly and sometimes admirably shying away from theory.
+The representationalist, on this account, is the true deflationist, modestly and sometimes admirably shying away from theory.
 'Representationalism' on this story is what is left when philosophy becomes very, very, boring.
 But some, such as Wittgenstein, Davidson, and especially Rorty, might say, in at least some areas, none the worse for that.